Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** To move something in a particular direction with a quick motion.
 **Sentence:** She used a broom to sweep the floor clean.
 **Conversation:**
-A – What are you doing?
+A – What are you doing
 B – I’m sweeping the floor before dinner.

 ### Word: Terrace